Svetasv logo

 5.2 From Christ's mission (26-30AD) to the Destruction of Jerusalem in 70AD (26AD–70AD) (Ch 9 Vs 9, Ch 10 Vs 1-5a, Ch 11 Vs 4-17)

-This Period is primarily regarding Christ's death and the War of 70AD, and it is presented in such a way as to emphasize the relationship between these two events, because: the Judahites were punished by God through the Romans in 70AD for rejecting and killing Jesus; Christ's death represents the start of the New Covenant, and the destruction of Jerusalem in 70AD represents the end of the Old Covenant.
+This Period is primarily regarding Christ's death and the War of 70AD, and it is presented in such a way as to emphasise the relationship between these two events, because: the Judahites were punished by God through the Romans in 70AD for rejecting and killing Jesus; Christ's death represents the start of the New Covenant, and the destruction of Jerusalem in 70AD represents the end of the Old Covenant.

 This Period is structured as a series of 2 chiasmi.